xoidlabs/xoid/README.md

 ## 🔥 Isomorphic component logic

 This might be the most unique feature of **xoid** that sets it apart from other tools.
-With **xoid**, you can write component logic (including lifecycle) that can run across multiple frameworks.
-This feature is for you if:
+With **xoid**, you can write component logic (including lifecycle) in a truly framework-agnostic manner.
+You can write ONCE, and run it across multiple frameworks.
+This feature is for you especially if:
 - You're a design system, or a headless UI library maintainer
-- You're using multiple frameworks in your project, or refactoring your code from one library to another
+- You're using multiple frameworks in your project, or refactoring your code from one frameworks to another
 - You dislike React's render cycle and want a simpler, real closure for managing complex state

 The following is called a "setup" function: